Cotix/cReddit/libreddit/README.md

 written in C which is compliant with the Reddit API.

-Current, the library uses libcurl for handling the networking, and libjsmn (Modified, and compiled in directly) as well as some internal tooks to parse the JSON objects.
+Current, the library uses libcurl for handling the networking, and libjsmn (Modified, and compiled in directly) as well as some internal tools to parse the JSON objects.

 API